Basic Duties and Role of Nonprofit Boards

 To ensure that a potential board member understands his or her responsibilities, the CEO and board president should have a sit-down meeting with the new board member.

 Such a meeting will likely impress the new board member or potential member with the seriousness of their board commitment.
-An overview of board responsibilities is especially important for new members who haven’t served on any other boards and for members recruited from your volunteers.
+An overview of board responsibilities is especially important for new members who haven’t served on any other boards and for members recruited from among your volunteers.

 While volunteers bring an in-depth knowledge of how the organization works, they may not understand what a board does or realize that they must help with fundraising.